 MS, Pohang University of Science & Technology, S. Korea, 1991

 BS, Sung Kyun Kwan University, S. Korea, 1989

 Dr. Sunghee Lee teaches courses in general chemistry, analytical chemistry, instrumental analysis, nanoscience and seminar.
-Her current research involves the chemistry of soft materials with an emphasis on their interfaces and surfaces, directed toward crystal engineering and materials design needed for the development of advanced functional materials.
+Her current research involves the chemistry of soft materials with an emphasis on their interfaces and surfaces, directed toward crystal engineering, understanding the cell membrane, and materials design needed for the development of advanced functional materials.